dwang88/CSE15L_LAB3/index.md

 ```

 - ```grep -i "FAA" chapter-1.txt```
+- This command loops for lines that contain "FAA" in ```chapter-1.txt```.
+Note that this is case sensitive.
+This might be useful if you want to look for text that is case sensitive in a certain file.
 - Output (Ommitted part of output because too long):
 ```
 At the suggestion of the Boston Center's military liaison, NEADS contacted the FAA's Washington Center to ask about American 11.
 In the